 When installing or improving your heating and cooling, you need to be careful to avoid working with fraudsters or people who do not know what they are doing.
 Do research before working with any company to ensure that you get heating installed by professionals.
 This is the only way for you to create an eco-friendly and healthy home with insulation.

 It is pointless to install the latest technologies to heat and cool your home, only to then have that energy escape due to a lack of sufficient insulation.
 About 30% of heat loss is through the roof, so start your insulation project there and work your way down to the interior and exterior walls and floors.
 Exterior insulation has come a long way in recent years, and many states offer incentives to help offset the cost of such works.
 Updating the windows is also an essential step in preventing energy loss.
 If possible, this should be the first insulation work undertaken, with around 10% to 15% of heat escaping through windows.

-Once you have your insulation up to date, next ventilation is a vital step to improving your home’s energy efficiency.
-Not only will it improve the energy rating on your home, great for resale or rental purposes, but it also helps eliminate any problems with mould or condensation and dramatically improves the air quality.
+Once you have your insulation up to date, the next ventilation is a vital step to improving your home’s energy efficiency.
+Not only will it improve the energy rating of your home, great for resale or rental purposes, but it also helps eliminate any problems with mold or condensation and dramatically improves the air quality.
 The best option is controlled natural ventilation, but a mechanical ventilation system is also effective and often more achievable.

 Use Natural Materials

 Where possible, always choose natural materials for your ecological home, with less impact on the environment and indoor air quality.
 Natural materials great for use in your home are wool, hemp, wood, straw, stone, and metals.
 Luckily this is also really on trend right now.
 These materials can be used for anything as big as structural work down to the smallest accessories for a room.